 A student who does NOT want to be photographed or recorded, and who submits an appropriate completed FERPA form indicating as such, is responsible for removing themselves from the area in which the photographing/recording is occurring, both on campus and at off-campus functions, or notifying the camera person on-site of his/her opt-out status.
+Failure to do so may result in the employee's and/or

 Failure to do so may result in the employee's and/or student's inclusion in a photograph or recording and will be treated as a release, allowing IBMC to utilize that photograph or recording accordingly.